 - Show children our home built robots which have various functions from facial recognition to Bluetooth control.

 - Usually, we will reset the session and repeat it for another group of children on the same day.
-As with all our engagements, we will end the day with a dance performance.
+As with all our engagements, we will end the day with a street-dance performance.